-- 1. purposely or knowingly causes serious physical injury to another person; - 2. attempting to kill or cause seriously physically injury to another person; - 3. recklessly engage in conduct which creates a grave risk of death to another person and thereby causing serious physical injury to another person;
+- 1. Purposely or knowingly causing serious physical injury to another person; - 2.
+Attempting to kill or cause serious physically injury to another person; - Recklessly engaging in conduct which creates a grave risk of death to another person and thereby causing serious physical injury to another person;

-- 4. knowingly causing or attempts to cause physical injury to another person by means of a deadly weapon or dangerous instrument; - 5. recklessly causing serious physical injury to another person; - 6. attempting to cause or recklessly causing physical injury; - 7. with criminal negligence, causing physical injury to anther person by means of a deadly weapon; - 8. purposely places another person in apprehension of immediate physical injury; - 9. recklessly engaging in conduct which creates a grave risk of death or serious physical injury to another person; - 10. knowingly causing physical contact with another person knowing the other person will regard the contact as offensive or provocative; - 11.
+- 4. Knowingly causing or attempting to cause physical injury to another person by means of a deadly weapon or dangerous instrument; - 5.
+Recklessly causing serious physical injury to another person; - 6.
+Attempting to cause or recklessly causing physical injury; - 7.
+With criminal negligence, causing physical injury to anther person by means of a deadly weapon; - 8.
+Purposely placing another person in apprehension of immediate physical injury; - 9.
+Knowingly causing physical contact with another person knowing the other person will regard the contact as offensive or provocative; - 10.
 Fighting or violent, tumultuous, or threatening behavior.